jwl-7/c0de_gr1nd/python_explanations/is_valid_sudoku.md

     subgrid8 = [grid[a][b] for a in range(6, 9) for b in range(3, 6)]
     subgrid9 = [grid[a][b] for a in range(6, 9) for b in range(6, 9)]
     ```
-* When everything is written out, it is a lot easier to derive a statement that can grab each and understand the code in the solution:
+* When everything is written out by hand, it is a lot easier to compose a generator expression and understand the code in the solution:
 ```python
 rows = [grid[i] for i in range(9)]
 cols = [[col[i] for col in grid] for i in range(9)]